Colectica/cogs/docs/source/technical-guide/command-line/publish-xsd.rst

 Introduction
 ----------------------
-Generates a XML schema for the data model.
+Generates an XML schema for the data model.

 Command Line Arguments
 ----------------------